boris1022chan/Genscribe/README.md

 #### What we build:

-· Python based, can be web-app
+· Python based web app (migrated to nodejs)

 · Want to incorporate machine learning.
 Either in language processing (difficult), or trying to give speakers a role based on what they are talking about (seems unnecessary since you can pull info from Outlook)